Jagma/browser-based-presentation-softare/BrowserPresentationSoftware/src/slideshows/firstSlideShow/firstSlidshow.md

 * Vuetify
 * Markdown
 * Docker
-* Katex
+* KaTeX

 <img src="https://i.imgur.com/KcSq7SK.png" class="sideImage">

 ---
 # Markdown Syntax

-## The markdown is sent to a regular expression engine which then converts the markdown into html components.
+## The markdown is sent to a regular expression engine which then converts the markdown into HTML components.
 Examples include:

 ---
 # Custom components